 The attack on Pearl Harbor is the culminating event that led to American involvement in World War II, and though the war ended many years ago, that day in December is still a significant part of American history with effects that can still be felt today.

-Within this National Monument sits 75 years of American history, almost a century of details that explain why the United States is no longer a nation set on isolationism and why the fear of another homeland attack is still felt in modern times.
+Within this National Monument lie 75 years of history, almost a century of details that explain why the United States is no longer a nation set on isolationism and why the fear of another homeland attack is still felt in modern times.

 The Pearl Harbor Memorials